g0t4/mcp-server-commands/README.md

 ## Tools

-Tools are for LLMs to request, i.e. Claude Desktop app
+Tools are for LLMs to request, i.e. Claude Desktop app.
+Claude Sonnet 3.5 intelligently uses both tools, I was pleasantly surprised.

 - `run_command` - run a command, i.e. `hostname` or `ls -al` or `echo "hello world"` etc
   - Returns STDOUT and STDERR as text
 - `run_script` - run a script! (i.e. `fish`, `bash`, `zsh`, `python`)
   - Let your LLM run the code it writes!
   - script is passed over STDIN
+  - `run_script` == `run_command` + script over STDIN
+  - Claude has been pretty creative with this, i.e. using `cat` as the interpreter to create new files!

 ## Prompts